 EFRAG agrees with the IASB's approach that when applying IFRS Standards for the first time and simultaneously electing to apply the reduced-disclosure IFRS Standard, a subsidiary should apply the disclosure requirements proposed in the ED.
-EFRAG also welcomes the IASB's clarification in paragraph 13 of the ED on the interaction with IAS 1.
+EFRAG also welcomes the IASB's clarification in paragraph 13 of the ED on the interaction with IFRS 1.

-Nonetheless, it may be useful to clarify in the main body of the ED that the use the of reduced-disclosure IFRS is not considered being a change in an accounting policy in accordance with IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.
+Nonetheless, it may be useful to clarify in the main body of the ED that the use the of reduced-disclosure IFRS is not considered being a change in an accounting policy in accordance with IAS 8.